Whilst there are many benefits to doing business in Brazil there are also many challenges.

 Brazil and the UK have historic business ties stretching back 200 years with the most popular UK exports to Brazil including machinery, vehicles, pharmaceuticals and electrical appliances.
 Opportunities for UK businesses include Oil and Gas, Healthcare, Water, Marine, Education, Mining, Food and Drink, Agri-Tech and Technology.
 It is worth reading this helpful guide if you are considering tapping into the vast opportunities and doing business with Brazil.

-Many Brazilians do not speak English so it would be courteous to learn at least a few helpful phrases of Brazilian Portuguese prior to your meetings.
-Obviously the more proficient you are the more respect you will gain.
+Many Brazilians do not speak English so it would be polite to learn at least a few helpful phrases of Brazilian Portuguese before your meetings.
+Obviously the better you are the more respect you will gain.
 Language courses usually include some Cultural Awareness training to help you while doing business and travelling around.
 When booking your Brazilian Portuguese for Business lessons, ask your provider to include this aspect in the course programme.

 Courtesy of Today Translations, here are some tips to help you do business in Brazil: